North Dakota

 A licensee shall notify the commissioner as promptly as possible, but no later than 3 business days from a determination that a cybersecurity event involving nonpublic information that is in the possession of a licensee has occurred, when either of the following criteria has been met:

-• North Dakota is the licensee's state of domicile, in the case of an insurer, or this state is the licensee's home state, in the case of a producer as defined in chapter 26.1-26, and the cybersecurity event has a reasonable likelihood of materially harming a consumer residing in this state or reasonable likelihood of materially harming any material part of the normal operations of the licensee; or
+• This state is the licensee's state of domicile, in the case of an insurer, or this state is the licensee's home state, in the case of a producer as defined in chapter 26.1-26, and the cybersecurity event has a reasonable likelihood of materially harming a consumer residing in this state or reasonable likelihood of materially harming any material part of the normal operations of the licensee; or

 • The licensee reasonably believes the nonpublic information involved is of 250 or more consumers residing in this state and is: